 - Odyssey of the Mind — This is an international, problem-solving based program which allows students at many levels, including college level, to participate in global team exercises.

 - Center for Intercultural New Media Research (CINMR) — CINMR Research Associates are listed on the public CINMR website and available for the world at large.
-CINMR consists of 238 Research Associates in 42 countries representing 190 universities worldwide.
+CINMR consists of hundreds of Research Associates representing dozens of countries and hundreds of universities worldwide.
 In addition, CINMR includes Student Research Associates.
 Graduate students are welcome to join CINMR.
 The names, university affiliations, and countries of graduate students are also listed on the CINMR public website.

 - The International Association for Intercultural Communication Studies — The International Association for Intercultural Communication Studies consists of scholars who are dedicated to doing research on communication across cultures.
 The group meets annually at different locations around the world.
 The results of their investigations are published in the journal of the organization, Intercultural Communication Studies (ICS).